 Added sugars are now listed on nutrition labels, making it easier to see what you eat.
 Compare labels and choose those that are lower in added sugars.
 Aim for no more than a few grams per serving.

 White grains, rice, bread, and pasta

 Grains provide many essential vitamins and minerals and are an important part of a balanced diet.
 However, refined grains that have the fiber stripped away are digested and absorbed quickly.

 The Dietary Guidelines for Americans recommend making sure half your grains come from whole grain sources like 100% whole grain bread, brown rice, barley, and oatmeal.¹

-It’s okay to enjoy some refined grains, just make sure you pair them with foods that slow down their absorption, like protein and fat, and have a small portion.
+It’s okay to enjoy some refined grains, such as white rice or white bread, just make sure you pair them with foods that slow down their absorption (i.e., protein and fat) and have a small portion.

 Pastries, cookies, cakes, and other sugary foods are wonderful treats but can wreak havoc on your blood sugar and provide little nutritional value.
 Because they are so high in sugar, they are digested and absorbed quickly, which can cause your blood sugar to spike.